ralna/SIFDecode/README.md

 ar rcs libROSENBR.a *.o  # static library on all platform
 ```

-Since version `v2.6.3`, the executable `sifdecoder_standalone` accepts an option `-suffix`.
+Since version `v2.7.0`, the executable binary `sifdecoder` accepts an option `-suffix`.
 All generated files are then suffixed with the problem name and the precision,
 allowing SIF files to be decoded in parallel within the same folder.

 A bash script [`sifdecoder`](https://github.com/ralna/SIFDecode/blob/master/bin/sifdecoder) can
-also be used with additional options but is less interoperable.
+also be used under the "make" build system with additional options but is less interoperable.